Sea Transport

 As such, the community is very active and helpful to the benefit of all MCCE members, which is also reflected in many of the matches made.

-On a regular basis, the ST Cell sends out time schedules for ships operated by our member nations (known as the Possibility Chart) and also provides assistance sourcing matches to national requests forwarded to sealift@mcce-mil.com, alongside requests from options offered in the Possibility Chart.
+On a regular basis, the ST Cell sends out time schedules for ships operated by our member nations (known as the MCCE Sealift Possibility Chart) and also provides assistance sourcing matches to national requests forwarded to sealift@mcce-mil.com, alongside requests and options offered in the MCCE Sealift Possibility Chart.
+Please don’t hesitate to contact MCCE ST cell, in case you would like to receive the MCCE Sealift Possibility Chart.

-Sealift Lead Nation(s) Concept for Ex COLD RESPONSE 2022
+Sealift Lead Nation(s) Concept for Ex NOBEL JUMP 23

 Multinational Sealift Steering Committee (MSSC)